December - 2018

 Tongues - Citing the book of Acts, most of the groups that teach the doctrine of the baptism in the Holy Spirit claim that the single outward sign of this 'second blessing' is speaking in other tongues.
 This often takes place in an intensely emotional religious atmosphere sometimes called a "tarry meeting", in which seekers agonize and plead with God to send down His Holy Spirit.
 All too often, this is accompanied by fervent prayer, hymn singing, jumping up and down, hand clapping, etc. The person who supposedly receives the Holy Spirit, will start speaking in incoherent, unintelligible, repetitive words or phrases.
 Jerking, twitching, falling on the floor and screaming is also quite common.

 Considering that the fruit of the Spirit is love, joy, and peace (Galatians 5:22) etc. brings up the multi million dollar question of where the unintelligible gibberish and crazy movements come from?
-Neither tongues nor the erratic movements are restricted to born again Christian believers but if you watch the videos in chapter 5, you will see that the jerking, the screaming, and collapse, are exactly the same in voodoo rituals and people who have a 'kundalini awakening' (as taught in Hinduism).
-Can any Christian believe for one moment that God has bestowed the gift of the Holy Spirit on Christians, non-Christians, cults, and pagans without any discrimination whatsoever.
+Neither tongues nor the erratic movements are restricted to born again Christian believers but the jerking, the screaming, and collapse are duplicated in people who have a 'kundalini awakening' (as taught in Hinduism).
+Can any Christian believe that God has bestowed the gift of the Holy Spirit on Christians, non-Christians, cults, and pagans without any discrimination whatsoever.
 Or is it that most Christians know (but rarely seems to take seriously) that not every spirit is of God.